qucosa/sword-fedora/doc/Example Deposits/Example 2/README.txt

 Example 2: Upload to object with Disseminator
 Upload a file that is in the supported list for the collection and uses the JpegHandler.
-For example a jpg file
+For example a jpeg file

 In the client set the following:

 File: location of the jpg file
 File Type: image/jpeg
-Format Namespace:
+Packaging:

-(Format Namespace should be left empty)
+(Packaging should be left empty)
 (File Type needs to be image/jpeg.
 A file type of image/jpg won't work)